wellsie/wellsie.github.io/_posts/ci/2014-08-03-aws-credentials-and-travis-ci.md

 ---
 layout: post
-title: AWS and Travis-CI
+title: AWS Credentials and Travis-CI
-description: "Encrypt your AWS secrets (including PEM file) for consumption by Travis-CI."
+description: Encrypt your AWS secrets (including PEM file) for use by Travis-CI.
 modified: 2014-08-03 09:16:16 -0700
 tags: [aws,travis-ci,secrets]
 image: